 A CIPFA produced framework to support local strategic planning, local asset management planning and proper option appraisal.
-The objectives of the Code are to ensure that the capita; investment plans of local authorities are affordable, prudent and sustainable.
+The objectives of the Code are to ensure that the capital investment plans of local authorities are affordable and proportionate, and external long-term borrowing is prudent and sustainable.
+Risks associated with investments for service purposes are proportionate to their financial capacity, and treasury management and investment decisions are taken in accordance with professional good practice.